310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 Huh?
 W-Why are you calling out to me…?
 Ah, am I in your way…?
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-no, not at all~ the five of us together are ryuseitai, after all.
+no, you would never be in my [way]~ the five of us together are ryuseitai, after all.
 {% endbubble %}

 {% img /img/es/eventstory/schoolfestival4/kanatabcg.jpg %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 people become happy every time we do something. and when people enjoy what we do, we also become happy.

 “♪\~♪\~♪”